Design Philosophy

 • Cosine distance similarity

-• UUID-based document lifecycle tracking
+• UUID-based document lifecycle

 • Configurable chunk size and overlap